vysr2939/Bike-Sharing-Case-Study/README.md

 # Linear Regression on Bike Share

-> Linear Regression model applied using RFE and manually removed variables
+> Linear Regression model applied using RFE and manually adjusted variables

 ## Table of Contents